rohit4kk/capstone_project/read_me.txt

-hello this is to create conflict
+hello this is to create conflict.  now this is change